 What Does Dravet Syndrome Look Like In Babies?

 The first and most noticeable sign of Dravet syndrome in babies is epileptic seizures, involving jerking muscular movements, particularly on one side of the body.
 The seizures are often varied, sudden, frequent, and prolonged.
 High fever usually accompanies the first epileptic seizure, but subsequent episodes may occur with or without fever.
-Experts indicate that the seizures might be triggered by a few factors, such as an illness or stress, and often are difficult to control with medications (2) (3).
+Experts indicate that factors such as illness or stress may trigger seizures in babies and they are often difficult to control with medications (2) (3).

 Most infants during the early years of life may appear to be growing normally after an initial seizure.
 However, as the frequency of seizures increases, the rate at which they learn new skills may begin to decline (4).